jbramburger/Minimum-Wave-Speeds/README.md

 - autocatalytic_Volume_LowerBnd: Volume method for producing lower bounds on the minimum wave speed to the two-component autocatalysis reaction-diffusion equation featured in Section 4.
 Implementation details are found in Section 4.1.

+A video abstract associated to this code and the corresponding paper is available at: https://www.youtube.com/watch?v=LtjwMMpxLt8